How Anchor Hanover Wins on Social With Uberall CoreX

 The moral of the story is that keeping customer satisfaction front and center through local social pages, is not just about posting content — it’s about creating content that is authentic and relatable.

 One winning example of creating online connections, took place during the first lockdown wave in March 2020.
-The views on an organic post, that contained one image, text and a call to action: to send letters, poems or drawings to residents at Anchor Hanover’s care homes garnered around 100k views, 91 comments and 903 shares.
+The views on an organic post, containing one image, text and a call to action: to send letters, poems or drawings to residents at Anchor Hanover’s care homes garnered around 100k views, 91 comments and 903 shares.

 However, to keep engagement going on social platforms requires time and headcount.